A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

 The second experiment considers a more complex hysteretic system to further evaluate the flexibility of the proposed framework.
 In this case, the restoring force incorporates a cubic nonlinearity in the displacement response, and the hysteretic evolution equation involves a fractional exponent $n$, thereby introducing additional challenges compared to the standard Bouc-Wen formulation.
 The governing equations are given by:

-with system parameters $m=1.0, c=0.8, k=0.5, \alpha=1.0, A=4.0, \beta=5.0$, and $ \gamma=-4.0$.
+with system parameters $m=1.0, c=0.8, k=0.5, \alpha=1.0, A=4.0, \beta=5.0$, and $\gamma=-4.0$.
 Unlike the benchmark case, here we let $n = 1.5$ (fractional), which modifies the smoothness and sharpness of the hysteretic transition and better reflects diverse hysteretic behaviors.

-To test the generalizability, the training and testing datasets are generated under different initial conditions.
 This experiment highlights the unified nature of the framework, as it remains applicable even when the underlying system exhibits higher-order nonlinearities and non-integer hysteretic exponents.
+In this experiment, we consider the two cases: \textit{Hysteresis Discovery} and \textit{Full Equation Discovery}.

+\begin{revisedblock} Before presenting the main experimental results, we first examine the sensitivity of the learned hysteretic variable to initialization in the most challenging \textit{Full Equation Discovery} setting.
+Specifically, we consider a fixed training case with only one initial condition and one excitation, while initializing the trainable hysteretic variable $\mathbf{z}$ through Step 1 in three different strategies: (a) Ours: initialization described in \ref{step2}, (b) Zero: $z(t) = 0$, (c) Sine: $z(t) = \sin(2\pi t)$.
+Figure \ref{fig:init exp2} shows the $x$--$z$ hysteresis loops for these three strategies at initialization and after convergence.
+Figure \ref{fig:init pred exp2} shows the Step 1 predicted results, it can be seen that all three initialization strategies can accurately predict $x$, $\dot{x}$, and $\ddot{x}$.
+In this regard, to further verify whether the discovered equations are legitimate, one can implement the discovered equation for predicting the response from a test dataset.

+However, the strategies Zero and Sine struggle to recover the correct hysteresis loops, indicating that accurate response prediction does not necessarily imply accurate learning of the hysteretic variable.
+Although the initial hysteresis loop delivered by our initialization strategy differs from the ground truth, it captures hysteretic features compared with the other two strategies.
+After training, the final optimized results become much closer to the ground truth.

+This result suggests that, when the training data are not sufficiently informative, strict uniqueness of the learned hysteretic variable cannot be asserted.
+Therefore, accurate response prediction is a necessary but not sufficient condition for recovering the hysteretic variable.
+Nevertheless, the proposed solver-based learning scheme remains a practically effective initialization strategy.
+This example represents a relatively extreme case, as only a single training trajectory is used.
+It also highlights the importance of sufficient diversity in the training data, which is subsequently examined in this experiment by considering multiple initial conditions. \end{revisedblock}